Thunder Road (board game): Game play

 After the game pieces have been assembled (first time setup time can be approximately ten minutes due to game piece complexity), the switch & link game board has been set up with its appropriate hazard areas (wrecks), and player colors have been selected play begins.
 Initial play consists of each player rolling three yellow dice and moving their vehicles for the number of spaces rolled on a per die per vehicle basis.
 Once all players have done this, the rest of the game proceeds with each player rolling to move and also trying to attack opposing player vehicles.

 Attacks can be done by a player ramming their vehicle into their opposition's vehicle, shooting at their opponent's vehicle with vehicle-mounted artillery or using their aerial vehicle (the Thunder Chopper) to attack.
 As play progresses along the game board, it is constantly extended by using the back portion of the board; the Rear Board.
-Indeed, a way in which a player can beat an opponent is by getting all of his cars and chopper onto the forward-most game board (Lead Board) faster than his opponent's vehicles.
+Indeed, a way in which a player can beat an opponent is by getting all of their cars and chopper onto the forward-most game board (Lead Board) faster than their opponent's vehicles.
 If a player is lagging too far behind and is still on the rear-most game board section (Rear Board) by the time another player has reached the end of the Lead Board, any vehicles on that portion of board are permanently removed from the game; this suggests that the car was "outrun".
 An exception to this rule applies only to the Thunder Chopper, it can stay in play as long as a player has at least one running car remaining.